 During this phase of your pregnancy your body will go through many changes as your baby grows inside of you.
 Some of the common changes that you may face include:

 - Weight gain

 - Morning sickness

 All these sound so much fun don’t they?!
 But remember while you might get some of these you might not get any and at the same time you are growing a baby!!

-Don’t forget to keep hydrated Drinking lots of fluids helps decrease constipation, lessen morning sickness, heartburn, and indigestion and water is good for you anyway.
-By the way when we say fluids spirits are out and caffeine too – we know it’s not fair is it?
+Don’t forget to keep hydrated drinking lots of fluids helps decrease constipation, lessen morning sickness, heartburn, and indigestion.
+Water is good for you anyway.
+By the way when we say fluids spirits are out and caffeine too – we know it’s not fair, is it?

 - Proper nutrition

 To maintain proper nutrition and to ensure proper development of the baby, increase your intake of dairy products, eat more protein than the norm and increase your calcium consumption as much as possible.
 Sweet potato, Salmon, eggs, broccoli dark green leafy vegetables, lean meat, and fish liver oil are also very nutritious for you and the baby.
 Add these to your diet plan not only for your first trimester but throughout your pregnancy.
 In addition, it is a good idea to take prenatal vitamins, folic acid and iron supplements to prevent any deformities.
 Speak with your OBGYN before taking any medication but folic acid and pregnancy vitamins will get you off to a good start.
 We love the zita west range that can be found here: Pregnancy Plan

 This is where you will see the first glance of your baby.
 Your first ultrasound is routine for all pregnant mums, this is done when you are 6 – 9 weeks.

 Getting your first ultrasound done is when you get to see that all is developing as it should.
 It confirms the heartbeat, determines the estimated due date and confirms the number of fetuses – this is also when you may find out you are having twins!